nirusu04/nirusu04/README.md

 ★⋆      ┊ .  ˚
            ˚★

-# 🍀 About me
+# 🪷 About me

-I'm a CS + Psych student at Texas State University passionate about:
+I'm a TXST CS + Psych student passionate about:
 - 🧠 Tech & Neuroscience
 - Mood and memory research using EEG
 - ✮⋆˙ Appreciating good things in Life ✮⋆˙

- 🍀 What I'm Working On
+ 🪷 What I'm Working On
 - Sleep and memory consolidation project in the CogNeuro lab
 - Personal Portfolio Website

  💌 Connect With Me